thechelsuk/uk.thechels/_pages/gear.md

 ## Listening

-A pair of the second generation Airpod Pro (usb-c) model, backed up by another pair with lightning.
+Two pairs of the second generation Airpod Pro (usb-c model), on almost constant rotation.

 ## Reading

-I use the kindle Paperwhite Signature Edition as my device of choice for reading books, I own less than dozen physical books and would ideally move to an all digitial approach in time.
+I use the kindle Paperwhite Signature Edition as my device of choice for reading books, I own less than half a dozen physical books and would ideally move to an all digitial approach in time.

 The app NetNewsWire as my RSS reader of choice and will look to subscribe to websites and blogs and tend to avoid hitting websites directly due largely to cookie polices, adverts, and shitty design.